BenAmpel/DS-ISR-Methodological-Tools/README.md

 - **Papers with code:**
   - [AdvMind: Inferring Adversary Intent of Black-Box Attacks](https://arxiv.org/pdf/2006.09539.pdf), 2020 - Infer the adversary intent of black-box adversarial attacks.
 [Code](https://github.com/ain-soph/trojanzoo)
+  - [An Embarrassingly Simple Approach for Trojan Attack in Deep Neural Networks](https://arxiv.org/pdf/2006.08131.pdf), 2020 - To show how easy it is to damage DNN systems.
+[Code](https://github.com/trx14/TrojanNet)

 - **Papers without code:**
   - [Interpretability is a Kind of Safety: An Interpreter-based Ensemble for Adversary Defense](https://dl.acm.org/doi/abs/10.1145/3394486.3403044), 2020 - Interpreter-based ensemble framework for the detection and defense of adversarial attacks to a model.